Podcasts: All the latest from the SCN family of Pittsburgh Steelers shows, Thursday edition

 Geoffrey and Shannon walk you through everything you need to know regarding the black-and-gold.

-The Steelers had some stellar defenses over the years.
-How do stats of those guardians of the goal line stack up against one another?
+The Steelers have made many a move so far in Free Agency.
+Just how do the numbers shake out?
 Thank goodness for the Stat Geek to break it all “dahn”.
 This is just one of the topics that will be discussed by Dave Schofield on the Thursday episode of the AM podcast lineup, “The Steelers Stat Geek”.
 Join Steel Curtain Network’s Editor as he pulls out the Steelers slide rule and geeks out only like he can.

 Check out the rundown of the show: